layaxx/akvideo_website/README.md

 **[View Production Deploy](https://arbeitskreis.video)**

-The Production version of this website is hosted by [Netlify](https://www.netlify.com/)
+The production version of this website is hosted by [Netlify](https://www.netlify.com/)

 ## TODO:
 - Bilder: